Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - **AWS Glue:** this is a managed extract, tansform and load ETL serveice.
    - so first you extract data from your datacenter, then transform it eg. change format of phone number or other thing. load meaning putting in new location
    - intergrates well with Amazon RDS, DynamoDB, Redshift and s3.
-   - serverless model of execution. so you dont neet to spin up servers. etc. just use service.
+   - serverless model of execution. so you dont need to spin up servers. etc. just use service.

    - **Amazon EMR elastic map reduce:**
    - big-data cloud processing service using popular tools